lofovs/Bomberman/README.md

 The most important classes in the model are:
 - 'BombermanModel' - contains the game logic, has methods for the AI behavior, and methods for placing bombs and moving the bomberman.
 Updates the view.
-- 'BombermanBoard' - the board for the game, contains methods assisting the model in checking for collisions and updating the board.
+- 'BombermanBoard' - the board for the game, contains methods assisting the model in checking for collisions, movement and explosions.
 - 'Player, HumanPlayer and AIPlayer' - contains information about the players, such as their position, number of lives, and also contain the bomb objects.
 - 'Bomb' - contains information about the bombs, such as their position, and the timer for when they will explode.